Equality and diversity

 VINCI applies a proactive equality and diversity policy based on audits performed in around 100 Group companies.
 The policy aims to combat all forms of discrimination in recruitment and work relations, notably against women, disabled and senior employees or because of a person’s origin.
 VINCI has included diversity in the Group’s operational manager training programme.

-An in-house diversity networkThe VINCI Diversity Department coordinates a network of about 100 diversity champions who meet twice a year and work with the Group’s business lines and companies to carry out awareness raising and training programmes.VINCI also addresses this issue by taking part in the work of bodies such as the French Association of Diversity Managers.
+An in-house diversity networkThe VINCI Diversity Department coordinates a network of more than 200 diversity champions who meet twice a year and work with the Group’s business lines and companies to carry out awareness raising and training programmes.VINCI also addresses this issue by taking part in the work of bodies such as the French Association of Diversity Managers.

 Fostering the employment of people with disabilitiesVINCI takes steps to promote employment and work integration of people living with disabilities, focused on three areas: redeployment of employees unable to continue in their current jobs, hiring of people with disabilities and use of companies that employ a majority of disabled workers.
 The Trajeo’h Association was set up by VINCI to help the Group’s French companies retain incapacitated employees and recruit disabled workers.

-- Employees over the age of 50 accounted for 25% of the Group’s workforce and those under the age of 25 accounted for 9%.
-The age pyramid has remained stable for several years.
+At Group level, employees over the age of 50 accounted for 26% of the workforce and those under 25 represented 9%.

 In a context of sustained international expansion, the Group’s companies, in all countries where they operate, will step up their efforts to promote local managers and encourage their promotion to positions of responsibility within the Group.